-Our Global Digital Classrooms (GDC) provide an educational experience without the barriers of distance, with technology that allows for advanced video-conferencing and communication.
+Our Global Digital Classrooms (GDCs) provide an educational experience without the barriers of distance, with technology that allows for advanced video-conferencing and communication.

 The rooms can be booked for regular class meetings, less formal meetings, project groups and standalone events, like guest lectures, or any number of global learning opportunities.
 In the past, the rooms have been used for: